Purdue-CS193/homework-0-SavvyProp/index.md

-#Ludwigs's First CS193 Homework
+# Ludwigs's First CS193 Homework
-##Things I like CS 193
+## Things I like CS 193:
 1. CS 193 isn't in the morning
 2. I like latex :)